X Factor (Romanian TV series): Seasons

 the second winner of The X Factor in Romania.
 Ioana Anuța (16-24s) was runner-up followed by Natalia Selegean (Over 25s) in third place.

 The third season of the show aired starting on 22 September 2013.
 This season has the slogan "Muzică și suflet" (literally "Music and soul").
 Auditions for producers began in Craiova, România, on 2 June.
 They then took place in Arad, on 5 June in Cluj Napoca on 8 June 2013, on 11 June in Iași, on 14 June in Constanța and concluded on 17 June 2013 in Bucharest.
 All three judges are returning for season 3.
-On December 22, 2013, the season was won by Florin Ristei, mentored by Matache.
+On 22 December 2013, the season was won by Florin Ristei, mentored by Matache.
 Alex Mațaev, mentored also by Matache finished in second place and in third place was Mădălina Lefter, mentored by Dan Bittman.

 The fourth season of the show aired starting on 19 September 2014.
 The first auditions took place at Craiova, on 24 May.
-They then took place in Sibiu, on 26 May, in Arad, on May 28 in Cluj Napoca on May 30, 2014, on June 2 in Iași, on June 5 in Galați and concluded on June 7, 2013 in Bucharest.
+They then took place in Sibiu, on 26 May, in Arad, on 28 May in Cluj Napoca on 30 May 2014, on 2 June in Iași, on 5 June in Galați and concluded on 7 June 2013 in Bucharest.
 Singer Delia Matache returned to the judging panel, while Horia Brenciu and Ștefan Bănică, Jr. joined the panel as replacements for the departing judges.